mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e-cheatsheet/basic-code-structure.md

   - `cy.apiRequireLicenseForFeature('Feature')` where `Feature` is "LDAP", "Guest Accounts", etc.

 ##### Init basic setup for test isolation
-- As much as possible, do init setup to test in isolation.
+- Make use of InitSetup as much as possible to help run tests in isolation.
 - It is recommended to log in as a new user and visit the generated team and/or channel.
 - Avoid the use of `sysadmin` user or default `ad-1` team.